m4jing/english-in-use/Section-01/room.md

 ## Verb + n.

-share a room
+- share a room
-tidy your room
+- tidy your room
-let out rooms: 出租房间
+- let out rooms: 出租房间

+### Practice

 1. Brian promised that he would ...... his room,but he left it in a mess as usual. (tidy)
 2. I used to ...... a room with my sister when I was young. (share)